-I want to live like Jesus.
-I hope that I willingly surrender in order to seek Him more.
+What is this thing we call faith, and how in the world do you get it?
+I️ mean, I want to live like Jesus.
+I hope that I willingly surrender to seek Him more.
 I wish I didn’t crave the things of this world.
 But I have a problem.
 There is a war going on inside.
 I cannot figure out how to manipulate God to give me exactly what I want and when I want it.
 And if I’m going to live the kind of life that is pleasing to God…then I need a heart transplant.
 I am going to need more faith.
 Bucket loads of it.
-Which, by the way, is sold out on Amazon and the world’s knock-off version doesn’t quite satisfy.
+Which, by the way, is not for sale on Amazon and the world’s knock-off version does not satisfy.

 We often get stuck right here.
-We can feel the tension rising inside.
+The tension rises inside.
 We think we want more faith, yet we act like it is in short supply.
 Which begs the question, “What is faith?” and “How do I get more?”

-Faith differs from belief.
+However, faith differs from belief.
 We can believe a lot of different things.
 Some right.
 Some wrong.
 We can be persuaded.
-We can change our mind.
-We can back up our reasoning with theories and explanations.
+Change our minds.
+Back up our reasoning with theories and explanations.
 But if we are not careful, we can apply the same technique to God.
-We can cut and paste Scripture in an effort to get God to perform.
-This is not authentic faith.
+In other words, we can cut and paste Scripture to get God to perform.
+But this is not an authentic faith.

 Real faith has only one focus: GOD.

 God is God.
 He knows what He is doing.
 Our prayers release God’s power for God’s purposes.
-Our faith has substance when it is placed in God and God alone.
-When we abandon our own made-up idea of how our prayers should be answered and put our trust in God.
+Our faith has substance when we place it in God and God alone.
+When we abandon our made-up idea of how our prayers should be answered and put our trust in God.